My mind blooms

 Yet hatreds they do betray, many hatreds, so also nay.

 Jon Cone is a writer who lives in Iowa City.
 His published works include LEAST (Greying Ghost), THE PLESYRE BARGE (Greying Ghost), SITTING GETTING UP SITTING AGAIN (Standing Guard in a Cornfield Press), FAMILY PORTRAIT WITH TWO DOGS BLEEDING (Phrygian Press), as well he has appeared in several anthologies and numerous journals both online and in print.
-His collection COLD HOUSE will be published in Toronto, Ontario, Canada in the fall of 2017.
+His most recrnt collection is COLD HOUSE (Espresso-Chapbooks), published in 2017.